Your City of Sydney Greens Team

 Hi, I’m Sylvie.
 I’m a Greens Councillor and former Deputy Mayor.
 I was first elected to the City of Sydney Council in 2021.

-I’m the founding Co-Chair of the Housing for All Advisory Panel, the Deputy Chair of the Community Services and Facilities Committee and a member of Council’s Multicultural Advisory Panel.
+I’m the founding Co-Chair of the City of Sydney’s Housing for All Advisory Panel, the Deputy Chair of the Community Services and Facilities Committee, a member of Council’s Multicultural Advisory Panel.
+I am a part-time karate teacher at Jin Sei Ryu Karate Do (Darlington).

 Before joining the City of Sydney Council I was a native title lawyer and community organiser.
 I have managed not for profit organisations and worked as a senior policy advisor for the NSW Government, NSW Aboriginal Land Council and the Sydney Policy Lab (University of Sydney).

-I previously represented Newtown as a Local Councillor on Marrickville Council (2012-2016), where I founding that Council’s Affordable Housing Advisory Committee, chaired the Cycling Committee and helped deliver the award-winning Marrickville library development.
+I previously represented Newtown as a Local Councillor on Marrickville Council (2012-2016), where I founded the Council’s Affordable Housing Advisory Committee, chaired the Cycling Committee and helped deliver the award-winning Marrickville library development

 I am passionate about communities working together to raise their voices for change.
-I have worked with residents to form the Redfern, Eveleigh, Darlington, Waterloo Watch (REDWatch) residents’ action group, and I am a volunteer karate teacher at Jin Sei Ryu Karate Do (Darlington).
+I have worked with residents to form the Redfern, Eveleigh, Darlington, Waterloo Watch (REDWatch) residents’ action group

 Over the last term on Council, I helped stop the sell-off of public housing, passed planning rules to protect homes from being demolished and replaced with luxury apartments, and secured funding for a housing cooperative for trans women, an Australian first.